ska-telescope/developer.skatelescope.org/src/community/getting_started.rst

 This section is designed to get you up and running, with all the accounts you'll need and the main places to go to get further information.

-.. note:: Scrum Master Action Needed
+.. note:: Scrum Master Action Needed!
    Scrum Masters: you should try to arrange accounts for new team members ahead of time, if you know they will be joining.
    You will also need to budget a fair amount of time to help new people integrate with your team; you may want to create stories or features to help with this!

 * Get SKA accounts.
 You should set up these accounts with your institutional email address.
 Please provide this email address to your Scrum Master if they don't have it already!
 You'll need the following accounts:

   * `JIRA <https://jira.skatelescope.org>`_ and `Confluence <https://confluence.skatelescope.org>`_ login (both sites are configured to authenticate you with the same username and password).
   * `Slack <https://skasoftware.slack.com>`_
   * Google Drive.
 You may need to create an account associated with your institutional email address.
 This makes it easier for us to know who is using that Google account.
   * `GitLab <https://gitlab.com/>`_ (If you're not going to be contributing code or documentation, this step may be omitted or postponed.
 Please make sure your institutional email address is associated with your GitLab ID if you've already got a GitLab account.
 See https://developer.skatelescope.org/en/latest/tools/git.html#use-institutional-email for instructions on how to do this.

 Now you've got some accounts, you should log in to:

 * JIRA.
 JIRA is a ticket tracking system; we use it to organise the SKA software work.
 * Confluence.
 This is the SKA's internal wiki.
 You may want to look at the `Software Engineering <https://confluence.skatelescope.org/display/SE/Software+Engineering>`_ pages.
 * Slack - visit your team channel!
 You will be added to the SKA's default slack channels: #announcements and #rand-chats.
 Reading the 'Pinned' items on the #announcements channel will help you in using the SKA Slack workspace more effectively.

 You should read the `SKA Code of Conduct <https://www.skatelescope.org/ska-organisation/ska-organisation-code-of-conduct-for-meetings/>`_.
 The SKA is an inclusive organisation, and we want to make sure that everyone is respected and has a pleasant experience working for SKA.
 We therefore have a Code of Conduct, and reading, understanding, and adhering to that Code is a key part of your onboarding and your future work at SKA.